 When to water?
 How often?

 I water when the moss is crunchy but before the potting media is bone dry—you’ll want to keep the media moist (not constantly wet, and not fully dry) for best results…but it’s an odd definition (because what exactly is “moist”?).
 To me it’s the sweet spot between wet and dry; but if your media is too compact then it stays wet for too long, and if your media is too airy, it can dry too fast.
-You really want to follow a wet, moist, *starting to dry* cycle and tempo that keeps the roots happy.
+You really want to follow a wet, moist, *starting to dry* cycle at a tempo that keeps the roots happy (hydrated, aerated, and free from pathogens).
 Typically for me that cycle takes about 4-7 days…in my dry climate.
 On dry weeks the potting mix tends to dry faster, and on rainy weeks or in the winter (when the plants are transpiring less) it takes longer.
 Your climate (how dry/humid or hot/cool your air is or how bright/dim your light is) will play a major role in the dry-out rate of your potting mix, so try to customize the above potting mix so that it dries in about 5-7 days in your climate.
 If it’s drying too slowly add more bark and perlite for airflow; if it’s drying too quickly add more peatmoss for more water retention.

 Root Airflow & Oxygen Circulation